 The Vice President of Student Services will assist the student by providing a form for the student to document the issue.
 Documentation must be submitted within two business days of the student’s receipt of the grievance form.

-After documentation is completed, the office of the Vice President of Student Services will provide a copy of this information to the Executive Vice President for Academic Affairs.
-The Executive Vice President for Academic Affairs may collect and review salient points related to the issue or he/she may appoint a council that serves as a recommending body to the Executive Vice President for Academic Affairs to assist him/her in this matter.
-If a council is convened, members will include a staff chairperson, a faculty member, an administrator, a member from student services, and a student.
+After documentation is completed, the office of the Vice President of Student Services will provide a copy of this information to the Vice President for Academic Affairs.
+The Vice President for Academic Affairs may collect and review salient points related to the issue or he/she may appoint a committee that serves as a recommending body to the Vice President for Academic Affairs to assist him/her in this matter.
+If a committee is convened, members will include a staff chairperson, a faculty member, an administrator, a member from student services, and a student.
 The purpose of the review will be to determine if discrimination is more likely than not to have occurred.

 The District President will review the data and judgment rendered, make his/her own inquiries, including interviewing the complainant.
 After due study, a judgment will be decided.
 The District President’s judgment will represent the final institutional decision.
 Only in the Student Discrimination Grievance will the District President make such a final decision.
 In all other student complaint procedures, the role of the District President is not to decide the case or appeal thereof, but merely to determine whether the administrative chain of command has adhered to Navarro College procedures.